 Addressing Stigma for Rural MOUD Programs

-to treat OUD.
-Rural programs providing medication for opioid use disorder (MOUD) may encounter
+OUD.
+Rural programs providing medication for opioid use disorder (MOUD) may encounter several types

 - Individualized stigma refers to negative thoughts and feelings experienced by the

 person with OUD that may result in an avoidance of treatment.

 - Social stigma refers to public views of and attitudes toward individuals with OUD

 and may result in prejudice and labels towards those individuals.

 - Provider stigma refers to negative perceptions among healthcare providers and